Asbestos*: Asbestos is a set of six naturally occurring silicate minerals exploited commercially for their desirable physical properties.

-Mold*: include all species of microscopic fungi that grow in the form of multicellular filaments, called hyphae.
+Mould*: include all species of microscopic fungi that grow in the form of multicellular filaments, called hyphae.
 In contrast, microscopic fungi that grow as single cells are called yeasts.

-Mold inspectors: Professional that examines buildings to evaluate its level of mold.
+MoUld inspectors: Professional that examines buildings to evaluate its level of mold.

-Mold Assestment*: Mold assessment is the process of identifying the location and extent of the mold hazard in a structure.
+MoUld Assestment*: Mold assessment is the process of identifying the location and extent of the mold hazard in a structure.

-Mold remediation: It is the process of removal and/or cleanup of mold from an indoor environment.
+MoUld remediation: It is the process of removal and/or cleanup of mold from an indoor environment.

 Mould removal: The process to remove mold.

-Mold test: The process to test a building to see the levels of mold.
+MoUld test: The process to test a building to see the levels of mold.